Drup/pl-experiments/Readme.md

 As noted in Section 3 of the article, regions variable are implemented using integers instead of full blown region variables.

+Unfortunately, no effort has been invested in making type and kind errors understandable.
+Parsing errors should at least return a location.

 ## Online version

 An online version of the typechecker with a selected set of examples is available here: